 Prepare the Ham

-- Unwrap the ham and pat dry using a paper towel.
+- Unwrap the 2 kg (4.4 lb) Ham leg and pat dry using a paper towel.
 For a decorative touch, leave the rind on to enhance the scoring pattern with the glaze, or remove it if preferred.

-- Score the rind and fat in a crisscross pattern, about ½ cm deep, to help the glaze soak in and caramelize beautifully.
+- Score the rind and fat in a crisscross pattern, about ½ cm (¼ inch) deep, to help the glaze soak in and caramelize.

 - Generously brush the ham with glaze, covering the surface.
-Set aside extra glaze to brush on halfway through for added flavour and moisture.
-Sprinkle zest from 1 orange over the ham for extra citrus intensity.
+Set aside extra glaze to brush on halfway through for added flavour and moisture. optional: sprinkle zest from an extra orange over the ham for extra citrus intensity.

 Air Fry Ham